dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

     that is like a nightmare scenario for the SEC.
-We might actually be able to "wrap-around" from analytics on human behavior to finanacial indicators to reach a point where no stock price is unpredictable because the problem essentially becomes "flattened."
+We might actually be able to "wrap-around" from analytics on human behavior to finanacial indicators to reach a point where no stock price is

-### Space and Conflict Theory

-- connection to conflict theory article
-  - resources inbound from space

-### International Law

-### Transnationalism

-### Global Military Analysis

-> "Hey, it's me." -- David Conner, the guy without enough money to
-> open a bank account who made less than $400 in 2016 and $1717
-> in 2015.
-The guy without enough skill to be employable in America
-> or, at least, to break through being virtually blacklisted by
-> negative career experience.

-# climate change

-### Personal thoughts on climate change

-Carbon dioxide is mostly meaningless in itself.
-It's a red herring and a kind of a straw man.
-Pollution is the real problem, with downstream effects on hierarchical, interdependent biological systems.

 - TODO: others misc thoughts?